robeespi/robeespi/README.md

 [![Twitter](https://img.shields.io/badge/-Twitter-1DA1F2?style=flat&logo=Twitter&logoColor=white)](https://twitter.com/robeespi)
 &nbsp;

-## Hi there I'm Rob, a data scientist, keen to learn and have fun here 👋
+## Hi there I'm Rob, a data scientist, keen to  have fun here 👋

 🤔  Interested on the full cycle of machine learning/artificial intelligence applications to solve challenging technical and adaptive problems that make a meaningful difference and keep me learning and growing.